 - what values you look for in your ideal clients

-The financial goals could be very personal like travelling or buying a house or they could be related to your mission and vision such as more freedom to volunteer, which is why it’s important to have those figured out.
+Your financial goals could be very personal like travelling or buying a house or maybe they relate to your mission and vision such as more freedom to volunteer, which is why it’s important to have those figured out.

 If you are an entrepreneur passionate about education and you want to build a school in Madagascar, you need to account for that expense.
 By having a clearly defined mission you are so passionate about, you can then set a financial goal and start saving every month or find investors to support you.

-And if you’re wondering what happened to our client, after we defined her brand identity and clarified her brand message to be aligned to her clients’ needs, she got 2 new clients in only 1 week.
+And if you’re wondering what happened to our client, after we defined her brand identity and clarified her brand message to align with her clients’ needs, she got 2 new clients in only 1 week.